 Curious what our top blog post, e-book and podcast was this year?
 Check out our holiday card to find out!

 - Well that didn’t take long … In early January 2019, Sphera announced its first acquisition of the year: Petrotechnics, a U.K.-based software company that specialized in Operational Risk solutions through Digital Transformation technologies like Digital Twin.
 As Sphera’s CEO, Paul Marushka, wrote at the time, “Petrotechnics has cutting-edge technology, a strong management team and an impressive group of customers.
 Coupling Petrotechnics software solutions with our own offers a deep and extensive solution set for our combined customer base.”
-Additionally, independent research and consulting firm Verdantix wrote, “The deal puts Sphera’s 600 employees together with more than 80 employees at Petrotechnics creating by far the largest, standalone EHS and operational risk management (ORM) software vendor by employee numbers.”
+Additionally, independent research and consulting firm Verdantix wrote, “The deal puts Sphera’s 600 employees together with more than 80 employees at Petrotechnics creating by far the largest, standalone EHS and Operational Risk Management software vendor by employee numbers.”

 Spoiler alert: Sphera has a lot more colleagues than that nowadays.